nextcloud/documentation/admin_manual/configuration/xsendfile.rst

 file serving (i.e. pause and resume downloads).

 .. note :: This feature can currently only be activated for local files, i.e. files inside the **data/** directory and local mounts.
 It also does not work with the Encryption App enabled.
 Controlled file serving **does not work for generated zip files**.
-This is due to how temporary files are created.
+This is due to zip files being generated and streamed back directly to the client.

 Apache2 (X-Sendfile)
 --------------------